ai-2070/l0/README.md

 ## Monitoring

-Built-in telemetry with Prometheus and Sentry integrations.
+Built-in telemetry with Prometheus, OTel and Sentry integrations.

 ### Prometheus